osgirl/docker-spring-cloud-config-server/README.md

 After running this command Spring Cloud Config Server should be listening on port 8888 on your docker host.

 You can pass options using the JAVA_OPTS environment variable.

+To use SSH GIT urls you will need to mount known_hosts config and keys into /root/.ssh/.